lucianoambrosini/Ambrosinus-Toolkit/AI_components/SD_ControlNET_locally/README.md

 # AUTOMATIC1111 has been update so ControlNET may not works properly (I am working to update this component)
-📣 ControlNET has updated to version 1.1 but AUTOMATIC1111 API support is not yet implemented.
+📣 ControlNET has been updated to version 1.1 but AUTOMATIC1111 API support is not yet implemented.
 If you want to use this Grasshopper component, please be sure to install [the ControlNET v1.0 version as explained here](https://github.com/lllyasviel/webui-controlnet-v1-archived).

 ### AI as rendering engine (Stable Diffusion and ControlNET neural network run locally)
 **Since Ambrosinus-Toolkit v1.1.9**